gcardi/FmtCppBuilder/README.md

 # FmtCppBuilder

-It is a header-only wrapper to simplify the use of Sysutils::Format with C++Builder and works with new clang-based compilers (i.e. bcc32c / bcc64).
+It is a header-only wrapper to simplify the use of Sysutils::Format with C++Builder.
+Works with new clang-based compilers (i.e. bcc32c/bcc64).

 ## Getting Started